daltonlin/CarbonCalculator/README.md

 According to a report by [IATA](https://www.iata.org/contentassets/c4f9f0450212472b96dac114a06cc4fa/fact-sheet-climate-change.pdf), the global aviation industry accounts for 2% of all human source carbon dioxide emissions, and one of the highest among transport methods in terms of per passenger mile emission.
 With environmental awareness on the rise, frequent air travelers are seeking to counterbalance their carbon footprint by purchasing carbon offset credit.
-As a frequent flyer traveling over 100k miles each year, I hoped to design a web app to calculate and record my travel history, so I could better track my carbon emissions and enable me to purchase a proper amount of credit to offset my footprint.
+As a frequent flyer traveling over 100k miles each year, I hoped to design a web app to calculate and record my travel history and to enable me to better track my carbon emissions and purchase a proper amount of credit to offset my footprint.

 ## Installation